d-smith/notes/monitorama2019/day1.md

 * automation is necessary, also introduces new challenges and risks
 * rules and procs always underspecified
 * events require humans to make decisions and take actions
-* method/models for risk that rely on human judgemen are fraught
+* method/models for risk that rely on human judgement are fraught

-What we thought about human comtrib to complex work was wrong
+What we thought about human contribution to complex work was wrong

 By human performance we mean cognition

-Study cog work by studying incidents
+Study cognitive work by studying incidents

 * time pressure
 * high or increasing consequences